r-prof/proffer/README.md

 ![](https://wlandau.github.io/proffer/reference/profvis.png)

 `profvis` makes profiling super easy.
-However, when `proffer` was first released, `profvis` was struggling with heavy-duty use cases.
+However, when `proffer` was first released, `profvis` was struggling with some heavy-duty use cases.
 When there are a lot of operations to profile, `profvis`-generated flame graphs like the one above were sometimes [difficult to read](https://github.com/rstudio/profvis/issues/115) and [slow to